 Suppliers as partners

-We integrate the circular economy philosophy into our relationship with suppliers, essential allies in this transition.
-Therefore, within the framework of our Global Supply Chain Sustainability Policy, we introduce a series of requirements so that they carry out their activity with the utmost care for the environment.
+We integrate the philosophy of the circular economy into our relationship with suppliers, who are essential allies in this transition.
+Therefore, within the framework of our global policy of sustainability in the supply chain, we introduce a series of requirements for them to develop their activity taking maximum care of the environment.

 We drive circularity for our customers

-We offer our customers repair services and options to buy back and refurbish mobile phones to extend their useful life and give them a second use.
+We offer our customers repair services and options to buy back and refurbish mobile phones to extend their lifespan and give them a second use.
 In this way, we reduce resource and energy consumption by avoiding the manufacture of new devices.

-In addition, we support and raise awareness among our customers about the environmental impact of their phones through the Eco Rating label, which encourages innovation and the reduction of environmental impacts.
-With our Eco Smart digital solutions for businesses, we leverage the potential of Industry 4.0 to optimise resource consumption and facilitate circular strategies.
+In addition, we inform and raise awareness among our customers about the environmental impact of the mobile phones we sell through the Eco Rating label, which encourages innovation from the design stage and the reduction of the environmental impacts of the devices throughout their lifecycle.
+With this initiative, we enable our customers to incorporate environmentally sustainability and circular economy criteria into their purchasing decisions.

 “Digital technologies are driving a profound transformation of our economy”